 - 22uF/25V Electrolyte Capacitor

 Circuit Connection of Mobile Charger Circuit

 Now we can see all the components and connections.
 The red wire is phase wire and the black is neutral.
 First, we have a resistor.
 By observing the colour bands and reference table, we can see it is 2.6Ω.
 This is a fusible resistor that prevents damage from overloading.
-Then there is a bridge rectifier made by four 1N4007 PN junction diodes and a filter capacitor of 2.2uF/450V.
+Then there is a bridge rectifier made of four 1N4007 PN junction diodes and a filter capacitor of 2.2uF/450V.

 This is an oscillator circuit.
 This converts DC back to high-frequency AC of 15 to 50 KHz.
 We can see the values of the components.
-These are two NPN transistors S8050, and 13001, and these are their pin configurations below.
+These are two NPN transistors S8050 and 13001, and these are their pin configurations below.

 After that portion, there is a small diode.
-It looks like a Zener diode, but it’s a fast switching diode i.e. 1N4148 and a capacitor value of 22uF/63V.
+It looks like a Zener diode, but it’s a fast switching diode i.e. 1N4148 and has a capacitor value of 22uF/63V.

 This is the transformer, it has three windings; primary, secondary, and auxiliary winding wrapped around the core.
 It is used here to step down the voltage.
 The auxiliary winding is used to run the oscillator circuit.

-Then we have a Schottky diode 1N5819 with a capacitor of 470uF/16V to convert AC to DC and a led for indication.
+Then we have a Schottky diode 1N5819 with a capacitor of 470uF/16V to convert AC to DC and a LED for indication.
 Also, there is a feedback circuit that consists of an optocoupler PC817C and a 4.2V Zener diode.

-For removing messy wiring and give a clean look, I designed a PCB prototype for this project.
+For removing messy wiring and giving a clean look, I designed a PCB prototype for this project.
 It is also helpful for troubleshooting that runs great without any errors.
 To design this PCB board, I used EasyEDA as it is too easy to use.
 For ordering PCB for this, I prefer PCBWay.